 The only change from the 2018 list was the advancement of LOTO citations to the fourth most common, while respiratory protection slid down one place to the fifth spot.

-- Download an OSHA checklist.
+- Download the OSHA checklists that apply to your business.
 Evaluating your job sites and worker behavior against a checklist is the most practical way to avoid OSHA penalties.

 - Talk about common violations with your team.
-Safety meetings lead to incident rate reduction.
+Regular safety meetings reduce incidents.

-- Post your OSHA 300 incident log where it’s visible to your staff.
+- If required, post your OSHA 300 incident log where it’s visible to your staff.
+Be open about past challenges (while keeping employees anonymous).

 - Ask your employees to identify hazards and unsafe practices.
 If you have a toxic safety culture, they may feel uncomfortable calling out unsafe conditions.
 Make it clear you’re open to safety feedback from the top down.